 Teramachi

 The solution to any outing dilemma, this market hosts a vast array of specialty stores along with the notorious 100 yen stores, perfect for those living on a budget.
-Teramachi is named after the eponymous street in Kyoto and is home to acclaimed restaurants, featuring mouthwatering treats and satiating pick-me-ups.
+Named after the eponymous street in Kyoto, Teramachi hosts acclaimed restaurants offering mouthwatering treats and satiating pick-me-ups.
 It also has establishments offering intricate souvenirs or extra luggage.
 The staff also have a working knowledge too making miscommunication lesser.

 Shinkyogoku Shopping District